WhitzardX/OLA-Trip-analysis/README.md

     st.write("- **Revenue Optimization**: Focus on **April** as a high-traffic month and ensure sufficient availability of cars during this period.")

     st.write("### Conclusion")
-    st.write("By analyzing the data and building predictive models, we can gain valuable insights into ride trends and optimize pricing strategies and resource allocation.")
+    st.write("By analyzing the data and building predictive models, we can optimize Ola's operations, maximize revenue, and enhance customer satisfaction.")

-# Good bye